Synchronized-TV/vtt2json/README.md

 * `input` : a path to a VTT file.
 * `output` (optional) : a path to the output JSON file.
 Will use input filename with .json extension if not provided.
-* `opts` :
+* `opts (optional)` :
   * `--plugins` : a comma separated list of plugins. a plugin can either be one of the included plugins, npm modules, or a relative path to a custom plugin.
-Order of plugins matter. *default value*: `timecodes,regions,text,json,html`
+Order of plugins matter. *Default value* : `timecode,region,text,json,html`

 #### Example
 ```